Home to School Transport Policy (0 to 25 Year Olds)

 • weekly Boarders: 2 journeys each week, 76 journeys per academic year

-Where a student is unable to make their journey to school due to sickness or family matters and the Council has been informed at least 24 hours before, the journey will be provided at a date agreed between the Transport Officer and the parent/carer.
-A parent/carer will be expected to make their own transport arrangements if the Council is notified less than 24 hours before.
+Where a pupil/student is unable to make their journey to school due to sickness or family matters and the Council has been informed at least 24 hours before the journey is due to take place, the journey will be provided at an alternative date agreed between the Transport Officer and the parent/carer.
+A parent/carer will be expected to make their own transport arrangements if the Council is notified less than 24 hours before the journey is due to take place.

-10.19 Expected level of behaviour for all pupils
+10.20 Expected level of behaviour for all pupils/students

-We aim to ensure the safety and well-being of all pupils travelling on Home to School Transport.
-To ensure this, all pupils using Council organised transport are expected to meet standards of behaviour that will ensure their own safety and that of other passengers.
-The Council will work in partnership with schools and other educational settings to promote appropriate standards of behaviour and pupils being transported will be expected to follow the same behaviour codes as they do when in school or other educational settings.
+We aim to ensure the safety and well-being of all pupils/students travelling on Home to School Transport.
+All pupils/students using Council organised transport are expected to meet standards of behaviour that will ensure their own safety and that of other passengers.
+The Council will work in partnership with schools and other educational settings to promote appropriate standards of behaviour and pupils/students being transported will be expected to follow the same behaviour codes as they do when in school or other educational settings.
 Behaviour that does not meet our standards will be monitored and appropriate action taken.

 When behaviour first becomes an issue dialogue with the parents/carers and the school/educational setting will begin, with a view to resolving issues prior to any further action being taken.
-Parents/carers will be notified when transport is suspended or withdrawn, giving 5 days’ notice of the suspension/exclusion.
+If the issues are not resolved, parents/carers will be notified when transport will be suspended or withdrawn, giving 5 working days’ notice of the suspension/exclusion.
 This will take the form of a written warning letter, suspension or withdrawal letter.
-If an incident is of a serious nature the Council reserves the right to withdraw the pupil from transport immediately to ensure the safety of the pupil and others.
+If an incident is of a serious nature the Council reserves the right to withdraw the pupil/student from transport immediately to ensure the safety of the pupil/student and others.
 In these instances the parent/carer will be notified.

-The decision to suspend or withdraw transport will take into account any special educational needs and disabilities the pupil may have that impact on their presenting behaviour.
-Where this is the case, the Council will work with parents/carers and the pupil with SEND (where they have capacity) to identify alternative solutions to safely transport them to their school/ educational setting.
+The decision to suspend or withdraw transport for eligible pupils/students will take into account any special educational needs and disabilities the pupil/student may have that impact on their presenting behaviour.
+Where this is the case, the Council will work with parents/carers and the pupil/student with SEND (where they have capacity) to identify alternative solutions to safely transport them to their school/ educational setting.
 As this is an exceptional circumstance, if an immediate solution cannot be identified a Personal Transport Budget may be offered on a temporary basis.

-Parents/carers are responsible for transporting their own children during any period of exclusion from transport due to inappropriate behaviour that is unrelated to any special educational needs and disabilities.
-There would be no refunds for transport during this period.
+Parents/carers are responsible for transporting their own children during any period of suspension or exclusion from transport due to inappropriate behaviour that is unrelated to any special educational needs and disabilities.
+No refunds for transport provided under the Spare Seat Scheme will be made during this period.

 Behaviour that falls below the required standard includes that which is likely to significantly offend or endanger others, including, but not limited to:

-• serious damage to the vehicle by the pupil
+• serious damage to the vehicle by the pupil/student

 • assaults on others